midnightntwrk/midnight-trusted-setup/README.md

 [Midnight Network](https://midnight.network/).

-The outcome of this ceremony will be a so-called *powers-of-tau* structured reference string (SRS) over the BLS12-381 elliptic curve.
+The outcome of this ceremony will be a so-called *powers-of-tau* structured reference string (SRS) over the BLS12-381 elliptic curve of length $2^{25}$ (see our [wiki](WIKI.md) for more details on the type and length of the SRS).

 The ceremony is based on the
 [Filecoin ceremony](https://trusted-setup.filecoin.io/phase1/), an existing powers-of-tau SRS over BLS12-381 used on [Filecoin](https://filecoin.io/) and trusted by the Web3 community.

-During the Midnight Network's ceremony, the Filecoin SRS will be re-randomized (or updated) multiple times by various participants.
+During Midnight Network's ceremony, the Filecoin SRS will be updated (i.e., re-randomized) multiple times by various participants.
 Each update generates not  only a new SRS but also an update proof, which proves that the previous SRS was used correctly in the update process.
 The chain of update proofs will be stored in the `proofs/` directory of this repository.

 > [!IMPORTANT]
 > This ceremony is currently ongoing and you can be a participant!